electrode-io/electrode-explorer/README.md

 To make the server update immediately or force an update, add a parameter to the POST request, `/api/update/{org}/{repoName}?updateNow=1`.

 This post processing script works well with all electrode components.
-If you have customized or non-electrode components, you can modify your [scripts/post-install-module.sh].
+If you have non-electrode components, you can modify your [scripts/post-install-module.sh].

 ## Config